brown-cs-224/Path-Stencil/README.md

 These images should demonstrate every feature that your path tracer implements.
 You must also provide comparison images of a scene with and without direct lighting.
 A Cornell Box scene can be a good test-bed for different types of rendering effects; the starter code repository contains such an example scene.
-Submitted images should be easily-viewable low-dynamic range images in e.g. PNG format.
+Submitted images should be easily viewable low dynamic range images in a format like PNG.
 You should try to produce the highest-resolution, highest-sample-count images you can by the submission deadline.

-Additionally, you should submit a plaintext README file **(5 points)** The README file should describe how to run your path tracer (e.g. how to specify different scene file inputs).
+Additionally, you should submit a plaintext or [Markdown](https://www.markdownguide.org/basic-syntax/) (recommended) README file **(5 points)**
+The README file should describe how to run your path tracer (e.g. how to specify different scene file inputs).
 This file should list all the features your path tracer implements.
 It should also describe what features are demonstrated in the images you’ve submitted.